katyexp-cloud/AFCode-Compiler/README.md

 ---
 ## What it can do

-* **OOP Structure Visualization:** Automatically generates a navigable, dependency graph of your Python project.
+* **OOP Structure Visualization:** Automatically generates a graph of the .py file/code.
     * **Colored boxes** represent classes, functions, and files.
     * **Arrows** (lines) illustrate **dependencies** and **call relationships**.
     * zoom/unzoom, reset zoom, drag, quick find via bookmarked classes/defs, hover tooltips (arrows: where are they connecting to; boxes: content of def/class)